What to Do When Everything is Your Top Priority

 Delegate

 In addition to delegating tasks, delegate some of your management responsibilities.
-Find contractors or hire team leaders who can get on board with your vision, motivate themselves (and others) to reach the shared goal.
-That frees up your time to focus on the bigger picture.
+Find contractors or hire team leaders who can support your vision and motivate themselves (and others) to reach the shared goal.
+This will free up your time to focus on the bigger picture.

 Reduce Work